Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Anisotropic effects on the equilibrium, oscillation frequency, and tidal deformability

 The stellar masses considered fall within the intervals $1.36 \leq M_1/M_\odot \leq 1.60$ and $1.17 \leq M_2/M_\odot \leq 1.36$, respectively.
 In addition, the $50\%$ and $90\%$ credibility contours for the GW$170817$ event, provided by LVC under the low-spin assumption, are included in the plot.
-For both $\alpha > 0$ and $\alpha < 0$, the effect of the anisotropy parameter on the tidal deformability becomes evident.
-Furthermore, we can observe that larger positive values of $\alpha$ help to have dimensionless tidal deformability values closer to the confidence intervals reported in \cite{abbott2017_4}.
+As $\alpha$ varies, a clear systematic trend is observed: negative values of $\alpha$ shift the curves toward higher tidal deformabilities, whereas positive values drive them toward smaller values.
+This behavior highlights the sensitivity of the tidal deformability to the anisotropic pressure distribution inside the star. }